 Try to keep up with current events, memes, movies, and shows.
 When you know a little about a lot of things, it’s easier to contribute to general conversations a group might have on those topics.

 6. Be present and personal during the conversation

-Make a conversation more personal by focusing all your attention on your friend when they talk.
-Avoid just waiting for your turn to talk.
-Instead, listen to understand what your partner is really saying.
+Make a conversation more personal by focusing all your attention on the speaker when they talk.
+Don’t just wait for your turn to talk.
+Instead, listen to understand what your conversation partner is really saying.

-Add your feelings and ideas to the topic to make the interaction more personal.
-If you’re talking about living in the city and how expensive it is, try asking where they would live if money wasn’t an issue?
-Or where they would live in the world if they could pick up and move there today.
-When you do, you move from general facts to a personal conversation.
+For example, if you and your friend are talking about living in the city and how expensive it is, try asking where your friend would live if money wasn’t an issue.
+Or you could ask your friend where they would live in the world if they could pick up and move there today.
+When you ask more personal questions, you move from general facts to deeper, more meaningful conversations.

 7. Tell a great story